Local and Remote Notifications in Depth

 Remote notifications serve much the same purpose as a background app on a desktop system, but without the additional overhead.
 For an app that is not currently running—or, in the case of iOS, not running in the foreground—the notification occurs indirectly.
 The operating system receives a remote notification on behalf of the app and alerts the user.
 If the user then launches the app, it downloads the data from its provider.
 If an app is running when a notification comes in, the app can choose to handle the notification directly.

 As its name suggests, Apple Push Notification service uses a remote design to deliver remote notifications to devices and computers.
 A push design differs from its opposite, a pull design, in that the recipient of the notification passively listens for updates rather than actively polling for them.
 A push design makes possible a wide and timely dissemination of information with few of the scalability problems inherent with pull designs.
 APNs uses a persistent IP connection for implementing remote notifications.

 Most of a remote notification consists of a payload: a JSON dictionary containing APNs-defined properties specifying how the user is to be notified.
 The smaller you make the payload, the better the performance of your notifications.
 Although you can define custom properties, do not use the remote-notification mechanism for data transport.
 Delivery of remote notifications is best-effort with a high success rate but is not guaranteed.
 For more on the payload, see The Remote Notification Payload.

-Adding the remote-notification feature to your app requires that you obtain the proper certificate from Member Center and then write the requisite code for the client and provider sides of the app.
+Adding the remote-notification feature to your app requires that you obtain the proper certificate from your developer account and then write the requisite code for the client and provider sides of the app.
 Provisioning and Development explains the provisioning and setup steps, and APNs Provider API and Registering, Scheduling, and Handling User Notifications describe the details of implementation.

-For details on using Member Center for obtaining an APNs certificate, read Configuring Push Notifications in App Distribution Guide.
+For details on using your developer account for obtaining an APNs signing identity and employing token-based authentication, read Configuring Push Notifications in App Distribution Guide.